 When Medicare Won't Pay for Nursing Home Care

-This article discusses whether Medicare benefits will cover nursing home care and under what circumstances.
-It also goes over some of your options if you need care that isn't covered by Medicare.
+It's important to understand whether Medicare benefits will cover care received in a nursing home, and under what circumstances, and what your options are if you need care that isn't covered by Medicare.

 An older woman with her caregiver